Have you ever missed a flight?

 If it’s an airline-protected transfer, your destionation is your last destination or the destionation of your last flight.
 And you should be looking at how much later did you reach it.
 If you reach your destination more than 3 hours late, and if it’s your airline’s fault, then you’ll be entitled to compensation.

 If it’s a self transfer, you have several destinations.
 One for every flight.
-If any of these flights is 3+ hours late, then you’ll be entitled to flight delay compensation for that particular flight.
+If any of these flights is 3+ hours late or cancelled, then you’ll be entitled to flight compensation for that flight.

-In both situations, don’t forget to make a claim for a delayed flight.
+In both situations, don’t forget to make a claim.

 Check your compensation online.